ichbinlucaskim/picopay-payment-engine/doc/prompt.md

 The final output must prove that the balance was deducted only once and only one transaction record was created, verifying the successful implementation of idempotency.

-- Step 5: 핵심 기능 검증 및 증명 (Verification)
-Run the entire project environment using docker-compose up.
+- Step 5: Core Feature Verification and Proof (Verification) Run the entire project environment using docker-compose up.
 Then, execute the setup_test_user.py script to initialize a user with a balance of 1000.
 Finally, run the test_idempotency.py script and output the results.
 Verify that 10 concurrent requests with the same Idempotency-Key result in the balance being deducted only once, and only one successful transaction record being created.

-- Step 6: 유지보수성 및 확장성 확보 (Code Quality)
-Refactor the database session dependency injection in main.py and database.py to follow the FastAPI dependency injection best practices more cleanly (e.g., using yield for context management).
+- Step 6: Maintainability and Extensibility (Code Quality) Refactor the database session dependency injection in main.py and database.py to follow the FastAPI dependency injection best practices more cleanly (e.g., using yield for context management).

 Also, implement robust logging (using Python's standard logging module) in the /charge endpoint.